Adefoucauld/Multi-agent-Rugby/README.md

 [IA310_Project_SMA_Alberic.pdf](https://github.com/Adefoucauld/Multi-agent-Rugby/files/10179219/IA310_Project_SMA_Alberic.pdf)

-The newt steps depicted in the report will be implemented in the next months.
+The next steps depicted in the report will be implemented in the next months.

 Enjoy !